omeatai/src-Business-Analysis/README.md

     - 1. What happens when the user enters the user ID and clicks continue?
       - So the system is going to validate the data.
       - If the user ID is valid, it's going to display the password page in the same window.
-      - If it's invalid, it's going to display an error message on the same page and the error message is invalid.
+      - If it's invalid, it's going to display an error message on the same page and the error message is: User ID is invalid.
     <br> &ensp; <br>
     - 2. What should the password page display?
       - So the password page is going to display a password Text input box with a Login button.